 Dell provides several online and telephone-based support and service options.
 Because availability varies by country and product, some services may not be available in your area.
-To contact Dell for sales, technical support, or customer service issues:
+To contact Dell for sales, technical support, or customer support issues:

-- Visit support.dell.com. - 2 Verify your country or region in the Choose A Country/Region drop-down menu at the bottom of the page. - Click Contact Us on the left side of the page. - 4 Select the appropriate service or support link based on your need. - 5 Choose the method of contacting Dell that is convenient for you.
+- 1 Visit support.dell.com. - 2 At the bottom of the page, verify your country or region. - 3 Verify your country or region in the Choose A Country/Region drop-down menu at the bottom of the page. - 4 Click Contact Us on the left side of the page. - 5 Select the appropriate service or support link based on your need. - 6 Choose the method of contacting Dell that is convenient for you.